gwiam/awt_atoyom/porting_legbot.md

         - changing animation expression base node of animation tree to LegBot
         - creating enum to represent expressions (Walking, NotWalking)
         - also changing the expression conditions to be like "state = <state>"
+    - also make animation transition smoothly by setting a crossfade
+        - transition times are taken from the original but there seems to be no way of saying when the fade should start
     - reimplement gun
         - recreate "EnemyShootBullet" of GunPivot
             - use await for coroutines but I can't stop it
             - maybe there is another way
         - recreate "DestroyOnImpact"
     - recreate audio source, thankfully the sounds themselves have been imported
+        - most audio can just be played through a script
+        - step sounds are played by the legbotWalk2 animation
+            - just like in Unity add a new track
+            - add keyframes for each step
+            - add step sound to each keyframe

 # Personal notes: